 The March Point Landfill site, formerly known as Whitmarsh Landfill, is on the southern end of Padilla Bay, next to Swinomish tribal lands.
 Investigations showed low levels of contamination discharging into the bay which prompted a cleanup action plan to protect the bay.

 The plan is designed to hinder water from entering or exiting the landfill, keeping the contamination contained.
-Cleanup is projected for 2024.
+Cleanup is projected to start May 2025.

+Investigations in 1991 revealed several contaminant of potential concern.
 MJB, the owners of the MJB South Hydrofill site, performed a targeted independent cleanup during redevelopment of a marine boat ramp in 2011.
-They did more targeted cleanup in 2013 on the southern portion of the site, which is currently used for marine-related storage.
+An additional investigation in 2011 addressed gaps in the data.
+A 2013 cleanup action targeted remaining soil contamination.

 Investigation and cleanup is underway at the Quiet Cove site.
 The Port did an interim action cleanup in 2020, demolishing the buildings and excavating and disposing of contaminated soils rom within the property boundary.